 We have entered into an employment agreement with Mr. Mitchell, pursuant to which Mr. Mitchell serves as our chief executive officer.
-Previously, Mr. Mitchell's employment agreement was between Mr. Mitchell and our California subsidiary.
-However, when Mr. Mitchell's written employment agreement expired on December 31, 2005, we assumed responsibility for the agreement from our California subsidiary and agreed with Mr. Mitchell to continue his employment under the terms of the agreement.
+The original term of the agreement ended on December 31, 2005.
+However, as permitted under the terms of the agreement, we have mutually agreed that Mr. Mitchell will continue his employment under the terms of the agreement.
 Mr. Mitchell may terminate his employment with us for any reason by providing written notice 90 days in advance.
 We may terminate Mr. Mitchell's employment at any time with or without notice or cause.
 Mr. Mitchell has agreed that, for a period of one year following the termination of his employment with us, he will not solicit our employees or independent contractors to leave our employment or intentionally interfere with our relationships with, or seek to solicit business from, our customers or clients.